What is Healthy Breathing or Buteyko Breathing?

 Have you been led to believe that carbon dioxide (CO2) is just a by-product that our bodies expel and can’t use?
 Then think again!
 We need our carbon dioxide too.

 Carbon dioxide helps regulate the pH balance in your body.
-When it is reduced through hyperventilating, it can lead to abnormal blood pressure and hypertension, besides other complications.
+When it is reduced through hyperventilating, it can lead to abnormal blood pressure, besides other complications.

 It seems ironic that at one time asthma sufferers used to be given the advice to breathe using a paper bag, which in effect was putting the carbon dioxide back into our bodies, and it effectively, although only temporarily, stopped the asthmatic attack.
 Why this phenomena was not investigated by mainstream medicine, I will never know.
 Well, maybe I do!

 An article written by the Mayo Clinic staff just recently in March 12, 2007 said that 5% of all cases of persistent high blood pressure are classed under secondary hypertension.
 Among the culprit drugs that cause it are glucocorticoid steroids.
-They are also known to interfere with high blood pressure medications.
+They are also known to interfere with your medications.
 So nothing much has changed in 4 years.

-If you suffer from asthma or serious hayfever (seasonal allergic rhinitis) symptoms, breathing exercises may help, and according to Dr. Buteyko who discovered the pause control and shallow breathing technique, you may be able to control it without drugs.
-Buteyko breathing could be a sensible alternative that will not interfere with your high blood pressure medication.
+If you suffer from asthma or serious hay fever (seasonal allergic rhinitis) symptoms, breathing exercises may help, and according to Dr. Buteyko who discovered the pause control and shallow breathing technique, you may be able to control it without drugs.
+It could be a sensible alternative that will not interfere with your meds.

 One of the causes of high blood pressure is sleep apnea or apnoea.